What is a Nyquist Plot?

-In order to enclose the complete RHS of s-plane a large semicircle path is drawn with diameter along jω axis and centre at origin.
+In order to enclose the complete RHS of the s-plane, a large semicircle path is drawn with a diameter along jω axis and center at the origin.
 The radius of the semicircle is treated as Nyquist Encirclement.

 A point is said to be encircled by a contour if it is found inside the contour.

-The process by which a point in s-plane is transformed into a point in F(s) plane is called mapping and F(s) is called mapping function.
+The process by which a point in the s-plane is transformed into a point in the F(s) plane is called mapping and F(s) is called the mapping function.

-- Step 2 – Select the proper Nyquist contour – a) Include the entire right half of s-plane by drawing a semicircle of radius R with R tends to infinity.
+- Step 2 – Select the proper Nyquist contour – a) Include the entire right half of the s-plane by drawing a semicircle of radius R with R tends to infinity.

-- Step 5 – Mapping of the segments are usually mirror images of mapping of respective path of +ve imaginary axis.
+- Step 5 – Mapping of the segments are usually mirror images of mapping of the respective path of +ve imaginary axis.